ipfs/ipfs-blog/src/_blog/ipfs-check.md

 We hope you find it useful!

-If you have any questions or feedback, open an issue or a discussion in the [github repo](https://github.com/ipfs/ipfs-check/).
+If you have any questions or feedback, open an issue or a discussion in the [GitHub repo](https://github.com/ipfs/ipfs-check/).